 What do you need to do at your current school?

-- Meet with your current Financial Aid Coordinator.
+- Meet with your current Financial Aid Counselor.

 - Inform the appropriate sources(s) of your transfer if you have scholarship or other gift aid that will continue at RMU.